SUSE-Technical-Marketing/EIB-demos/mgmt-single-node/README.md

 You need to modify the following folder:

-- `base-images` - To include inside the `SLE-Micro.x86_64-5.5.0-Default-SelfInstall-GM2.install.iso` image downloaded from the SUSE Customer Center.
+- `base-images` - To include inside the `SLE-Micro.x86_64-5.5.0-Default-SelfInstall-GM2.install.iso` and  `SL-Micro.x86_64-6.0-Default-SelfInstall-GM.install.iso` images downloaded from the SUSE Customer Center.

 ## Optional modifications